 19. Bouncy curls

 Big and bouncy curls are a fun way to style your long hair.
 If you’re short on time, you can curl your hair with the ponytail trick.
 Put your hair in a high ponytail and start curling strands of your hair.
 You can create a textured look by making sections of different sizes and curling those sections in different directions.
+If you like the look of curly hair and find yourself curling it often, it may be time to consider a perm.
+The cost of getting a perm can potentially outweigh the time and money you’ll spend on curling your hair.

 20. Low bun